-The cannabis raw materials supplied by Avicanna's Colombian subsidiaries form part of the Corporation's supply chain for its finished products that are manufactured and distributed in Colombia and Avicanna's consumer retail and medical cannabis products expected to be exported from Colombia to other countries.

-Avicanna's supply chain business units are also dedicating to providing a consistent, high-quality source of input materials for the Corporation's global partners for use in the development and production of their own food, cosmetic, medical and pharmaceutical products.
+The cannabis raw materials supplied by Avicanna's Colombian subsidiary form part of the Company's supply chain and source of reliable input products for its consumer retail, medical cannabis, and pharmaceutical products for Global markets.
+The business unit is also dedicated to providing consistent, high-quality source of input materials for the Company's global partners for use in the development and production of food, cosmetic, medical, and pharmaceutical products.
+The Company has formed several strategic supply relationships and has exported Aureus branded Colombia into 16 countries for research and manufacturing purposes.